Opalinium/nocturna-docs/terms.md

 - Maintaining appropriate backup of critical server configurations
 - Managing premium feature access for their server
 - Ensuring custom branding complies with Discord's Community Guidelines
+- Using mass nickname operations responsibly and with appropriate member consent

 ### 5.3 Premium Subscriber Responsibilities